Mineral

-The chemical composition of a named mineral species may vary somewhat due to the inclusion of small amounts of impurities.
+The chemical composition of a named mineral species may vary somewhat because the inclusion of small amounts of impurities.
 Specific varieties of a species sometimes have conventional or official names of their own.
 For example, amethyst is a purple variety of the mineral species quartz.
 Some mineral species can have variable proportions of two or more chemical elements that occupy equivalent positions in the mineral's structure; for example, the formula of mackinawite is given as (Fe,Ni)_{9}S_{8}, meaning FexNi9-xS_{8}, where x is a variable number between 0 and 9.
 Sometimes a mineral with variable composition is split into separate species, more or less arbitrarily, forming a mineral group; that is the case of the silicates CaxMgyFe2-x-ySiO_{4}, the olivine group.

 Besides the essential chemical composition and crystal structure, the description of a mineral species usually includes its common physical properties such as habit, hardness, lustre, diaphaneity, colour, streak, tenacity, cleavage, fracture, system, zoning, parting, specific gravity, magnetism, fluorescence, radioactivity, as well as its taste or smell and its reaction to acid.

 Minerals are classified by key chemical constituents; the two dominant systems are the Dana classification and the Strunz classification.
 Silicate minerals comprise approximately 90% of the Earth's crust.
 Other important mineral groups include the native elements (made up of a single pure element) and compounds (combinations of multiple elements) namely sulfides (e.g. Galena PbS), oxides (e.g. quartz SiO_{2}), halides (e.g. rock salt NaCl), carbonates (e.g. calcite CaCO_{3}), sulfates (e.g. gypsum CaSO_{4}·2H_{2}O), silicates (e.g. orthoclase KAlSi_{3}O_{8}), molybdates (e.g. wulfenite PbMoO_{4}) and phosphates (e.g. pyromorphite Pb_{5}(PO_{4})_{3}Cl).